HoctoPrism/HoctoPrism/README.md

 ### Hi😄

-I'm Octo, a web developper currently working at <a href="https://www.410-gone.fr/">410 Gone</a> on Prestashop.
+I'm Hocto, a web developper currently working at <a href="https://www.410-gone.fr/">410 Gone</a> on Prestashop.
 I started with Symfony and Angular, but I'm more working on NextJS and Laravel now, I'm also learning React Native.

 <!--
 **HoctoPrism/HoctoPrism** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.